 Want to learn more?

 Reach out to us whether you are faculty member, a new or existing community partner, or a student needing additional information!
 We can work with you to see how to integrate Service Learning to meet your goals.
-Feel free to schedule some time to meet!
+Feel free to attend our virtual office hours on Tuesdays, 10-11am or schedule some time to meet!

 Phone: 760-744-1150 ext.
 3734